-Terrence Kelly is the director of the Strategy, Doctrine, and Resources Program at the RAND Arroyo Center and has been a senior operations researcher at RAND for over ten years.
-Over the past decade at RAND he has worked on counterinsurgency in Iraq and Afghanistan; DoD and Army strategy; and science, technology, and acquisition problems.
-In 2006 and 2007 Kelly served as director of the Joint Strategic Planning and Assessment Office in the U.S. Embassy in Baghdad, and in 2004 as the director of Militia Transition and Reintegration for the Coalition Provisional Authority in Iraq.
-Prior to joining RAND in March 2002, Kelly served for 20 years as a commissioned officer in the U.S. Army.
+Over the past decade Kelly has worked on national and homeland security strategy and policies; counterinsurgency in Iraq and Afghanistan; U.S. DoD and Army strategy; and science, technology, and acquisition problems.
+From 2011 to 2014 Kelly served as a program director in the RAND Arroyo Center, and from 2014 to 2015 as the Arroyo Center’s acting associate director.
+In 2006 and 2007 Kelly served as director of the Joint Strategic Planning and Assessment Office in the U.S. Embassy, Baghdad, and in 2004 as the director of Militia Transition and Reintegration for the Coalition Provisional Authority in Iraq.
+Prior to joining RAND, Kelly served for 20 years as a commissioned officer in the U.S. Army.

 - U.S. policy in Iraq and Afghanistan

 - Counterinsurgency and stability operations theory and practice

 Terrence K. Kelly, "Transformation and Homeland Security: Dual Challenges for the U.S. Army," Parameters, 33, 2003

 Terrence K. Kelly "The Just Conduct of War Against Radical Islamic Terrorists and Insurgents," in Eds.
 Charles Reed and David Ryall, The Price of Peace, Cambridge University Press (EP-20070019), 2007